zrajani/Image_Processing_and_Analysis/README.md

 Version of Software: MATLAB (2019b) and OpenCV. <b> Both the software running on Ubuntu 18.04 LTS </b>

-### Note: All the Test Images have been in the file along with the source code incase want to change please do so by giving the path Image or Image name but make sure that code is able to find the images properly

 All the folders shall contain a README file and the output image result of that concept.

 In this repository we shall be dealing with following types of Images: